jkstill/oracle-demos/function-based-index_vs_table-lookup/README.md

 create index  bad_idx on func_test(rval, period_end_date);
 ```

-And now for the part where I cheat:  the index statistics are manipulate so the Oracle optimizer will favor the 'bad' index.
+And now for the part where I cheat:  the index statistics are manipulated so the Oracle optimizer will favor the 'bad' index.

 ```sql
 begin